wrathematics/Rdym/README.md

 uses ancient spellchecker techniques to somewhat replicate that functionality for R.

+## Example

-Say for example you run
+Usage of the package is completely passive, beyond loading it with the usual `library(Rdym)` call.
+Say for example you run:

 ```r
 shapro.test(x=rnorm(20))